noamgariani11/Mock-Report/README.md

 Additionally, I heavily based the course on the PicoCTF challenge "UnforgottenBits".
 This is because I wanted to use a real disk image with real file analysis.
 I spent many hours trying to figure this challenge out and it had many parts to it.
 I thought it would fit well with the Mock Report.
 Additionally, I made some changes to the story that are completly fictional and have nothing to do with the story from "UnforgottenBits".

+# What I learned

+* How to write a Digital Forensics report
+* How to fill out a Chain of Custody Form
+* How to fill out a Digital Investigation Log
+* A lot about using autopsy on a technical digital forensics case (PicoCTF 2023 - UnforgottenBits).
+Also how to convey the technical notes after completing a challenge or digital forensics case.
+* How to autogenerate reports with OSForensics and Autopsy.
+* How to implment the information from the forensics presentation about taking images in context of Digitial Forensics.
+Even pictures that weren't clear or good were saved and not altered in any way (metadata is still there).
+Also I took many images from multiple angles and zoom.
+* Similar cases such as Operation Bayonet and The Silk Road.
+* Github formatting techniques

 I couldn't really find any standard format and as mentioned in the linkedin learning video it is particular to each agency.
 Due to this I combined mutliple different formats from the sources provided.